dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/setup-azure.md

 3. Select **New registration**.
 The form for creating a new Active Directory app opens.
 4. Provide a name for your app.
 We recommend using, "dbt Labs Azure DevOps App".
 5. Select **Accounts in any organizational directory (Any Azure AD directory - Multitenant)** as the Supported Account Types.
 Many customers ask why they need to select Multitenant instead of Single tenant, and they frequently get this step wrong.
-Microsoft considers Azure DevOps (fka Visual Studio) and Azure Active Directory as separate tenants, and in order for this Active Directory application to work properly, you must select Multitenant.
+Microsoft considers Azure DevOps (formerly called Visual Studio) and Azure Active Directory as separate tenants, and in order for this Active Directory application to work properly, you must select Multitenant.
 6. Add a redirect URI by selecting **Web** and typing in `https://cloud.getdbt.com/complete/azure_active_directory`.
 If you have a custom dbt Cloud URL be sure to use the appropriate domain.
 7. Click **Register**.